vimpostor/quickcurver/README.md

-#Quick Curver
+# Quick Curver
 This is an OpenGL accelerated Qt/C++ implementation of the famous game "Achtung die Kurve".

 ![alt tag](http://i.imgur.com/IGa3NwA.png)

-Please note that this project is yet in development and hasn't reached a stable version for now.
-This means that you could experience bugs, when playing this game.
+Please note that this project is still in development.
+This means that you could experience bugs, while playing the game.
+Please open an issue if you encounter a bug.

-#Features
+# Features
 * Material Design
 * Local Multiplayer
-* Online Multiplayer (still in development)
+* Online Multiplayer (still under heavy development)
 * Bots
 * Items

-#Installation
+# Installation
-##Compiling from source
+## Compiling from source
-###Dependencies
+### Dependencies
 First make sure, that you have the required dependencies of QuickCurver installed.
 These are:

 * g++ (You may use an alternative C++ compiler, but things will get slightly more difficult)